exyte/Chat/README.md

 }
 ```
 `messageBuilder`'s parameters:
-- message containing user, attachments, etc.
+- `message` - the message containing user info, attachments, etc.
-- position of message in its continuous group of messages from the same user
+- `positionInGroup` - the position of the message in its continuous collection of messages from the same user
-- pass attachment to this closure to use ChatView's fullscreen media viewer
+- `showAttachmentClosure` - you can pass an attachment to this closure to use ChatView's fullscreen media viewer

-You may customize input view (text field with buttons at the bottom) like this:
+You may customize the input view (a text field with buttons at the bottom) like this:
 ```swift
 ChatView(messages: viewModel.messages) { draft in
     viewModel.send(draft: draft)